 Yes, instant yeast goes by several names - bread machine yeast and fast rising yeast are two that I've noticed.
 But they are interchangeable.

-Yes!
-Coconut sugar would work well.
+Coconut sugar would work well as a sugar substitute.
 And even Swerve sugar substitute.
 I wouldn't recommend honey or maple syrup as the added liquid would change the consistency of the batter.

 Tapioca flour and tapioca starch are exactly the same thing.
 Use them interchangeably.